pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/a_lesson_mesh.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 78-81

-Cells aren’t limited to voxels, they could be a triangle between three points, a line between two points, or even a single point could be its own cell (but that’s a special case).
+Cells aren't limited to voxels, they could be a triangle between three points, a line between two points, or even a single point could be its own cell (but that's a special case).

 ..
 GENERATED FROM PYTHON SOURCE LINES 83-92